Missourians packed into a city council meeting to fight a mask mandate. One of the attendees now has covid.

 As of last week, Independence had a 15.6 percent positivity rate, the city’s covid dashboard shows.
 That exceeds the state’s positivity rate of 12.6 percent, according to The Washington Post’s coronavirus tracker.

-Jackson County, which encompasses Independence and Kansas City, put forth a mask mandate that went into effect on Aug.
+Jackson County, which encompasses Independence and Kansas City, put forth a mask mandate for indoor public places that went into effect Aug.
 9. The county legislature voted Monday to extend the order to Oct.
 7. But Independence has its own health department, making it exempt from the county’s health orders.

 On Aug.
 10, the Independence School District announced that all students age 2 and older must wear masks at school.
 Two days later, the mayor asked the city council to hold a vote on a mask mandate.